 - Baker v.
 The Phoenix Ins.
 Co., No. 12-cv-01788 (W.D.
 Wash.
 2014) – Completed a five-day trial of a multimillion-dollar bad faith case.
 Obtained a favorable settlement after evidence closed.

 - Owners Ins.
 Co. v.
-Dakota Station, 2021 COA 114 – Won affirmance of a trial victory vacating a $3 million appraisal award because the policyholder-appointed appraiser was partial and biased.
+Dakota Station II Condo.
+Ass’n, Inc., 499 P.3d 1069 (Colo.
+2021) – Won affirmance of the client’s trial victory vacating a $3 million appraisal award due to appraiser bias.
 The court decided a “novel issue of state law” in the client’s favor, ruling that the partiality of one appraiser requires vacatur of an appraisal award.

 - Sunflower Condo.
 Assoc., Inc. v.
 Owners Ins.
 Co., 802 Fed.
 Appx.
 376 (10th Cir.
 2020) – Won a significant appeal for a national insurance company against a condominium association that filed an inflated insurance claim and sought more than $5 million in total damages.